 Join Walker Wellness Retreats on a unique experience to Alaska, where we will search for the Northern Lights for 6 nights/7 days.

-After going on three trips to view the Northern Lights in Fairbanks, Alaska, and receiving feedback from many people on how it is a "bucket list" trip for them, we have decided to add this to our retreat schedule.
+After going to Fairbanks, Alaska to search for the Northern Lights every year for the past 5 years and receiving numerous amounts of feedback that seeing the lights is a "bucket list" for them, we have decided to add this to our retreat schedule!

 This retreat is not a typical retreat we offer.
-We usually like to stay at 5-star accommodations, but the accommodation is part of the experience on this retreat.
-While the lodge is basic in its accommodations, the location is one of the best in the world for viewing the Northern Lights.
+We usually like to stay at 5-star accommodations, but this rustic lodge is part of the experience on this retreat.
+The location is one of the best in the world for viewing the Northern Lights.
+You will have a comfortable room with two queen beds, your own bathroom, kitchen with stove, microwave, small refrigerator, and coffee maker.
+You will also have a couch with a large window facing north for best views of the Northern Lights.

 Please note it is not guaranteed that you will see the Northern Lights.
 There is no way to predict if you will see them, but the location of the accommodations and the time we will be going gives you a strong chance.
-We have gone three times, and one of the times, we did not see the Northern Lights at all due to cloud coverage but still had a great time exploring the area and enjoying each other's company.
+There are different levels of brightness to the lights and depending on the KP level will determine how vivid or bright the lights appear.
+There are times where the lights look like a long cloud and you can tell they are the Northern Lights because they show up green on your pictures and other times where the colors are bright by just looking at them and can be seen "dancing" in the sky.
+The sky needs to be clear in order to see the Northern Lights.
+Even if you dont see them ( rare for the time of the year and number of nights spent at the lodge), we will still have a great time exploring the area and enjoying each other's company.

 Welcome to the Aurora Borealis Lodge.
 We are located just 20 miles north of Fairbanks in the famed Cleary Summit area, known locally and internationally as one of the best places to view the Northern Lights in the world!